harcokuppens/bibber/README.md

 ## Build bibber

-To build bibber with nitrile, first update and fetch the required nitrile packages in `./nitrile-packages` folder for the project as specified in `nitrile.yml`:
+To build bibber with nitrile, first install the clean distribution in your project folder in the `./nitrile-packages` folder using the `nitrile` command.
+With `nitrile` you can install the clean distribution, update and fetch the required nitrile packages in the `./nitrile-packages` folder as specified in `nitrile.yml` using the commands:

 ```sh
 nitrile update